I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 30. Palani, Pilgrimage: A Murugan temple is on top of a Palani hill.
 One can walk up the distance or take the winch to get there, a memorable experience by itself.

 31. Kovilpatti, Pilgrimage: It is a small industrial town with many ancient temples such as Shenbagadevi Amman Temple and Kathiresan Temple.
+There is a tiger cave in the Kathiresan Hills for nature lovers.

 © 2019 Mohan Babu